David Patrick, Dean, Old Main 530, 360-650-3170

 Comprehensive exams or assessments vary among programs.
 Students should consult their respective programs for information.

 The comprehensive exam should be scheduled for the final quarter of the student’s enrollment.
 It may be deferred upon request by the student and agreement by the graduate advisor until all coursework has been completed.
 Comprehensive exams, if failed, may be repeated, but only if the graduate faculty of the particular program approves the student’s request to repeat the exam.

-To remain a candidate for the degree, a student must maintain at least a 3.0 GPA in courses listed on the plan of study.
-A student also must be making satisfactory progress in the graduate program to which they have been admitted.
+To remain a candidate for the degree, students must maintain at least a 3.0 GPA in courses listed on the plan of study.
+Student also must be making satisfactory progress in the graduate program to which they have been admitted.

 A maximum of 10 credits of C grades (C+, C, C-) is allowed towards completion of a graduate program.
 Courses in which a D+ or lower is earned may not be applied towards completion of a graduate program.
 The accumulation of more than 10 credits of C+ or lower (including U and Z) grades may result in the student being withdrawn from the Graduate School.

 There are certain courses that must be passed with a grade of B or better; program descriptions note such requirements.
 A graduate student may be required by the department to repeat a course to document attainment of a certain level of competence or knowledge.
 Grades for repeated courses do not replace the original grade earned.
 All attempts are averaged into the cumulative GPA.